Best Restaurants in Budapest by Dish

 Head to Central Market Hall to sample a wide selection of cured sausages on the first floor from the local butchers.
 Many of them will offer you tasters and explain the different types of Hungarian sausages.

 For more delicious local food, head to the food stalls on the second floor.
 Walk past the clothing and leather bag stalls and you’ll find a section filled with food stalls!
+Here's a typical platter with different types of Hungarian meats.

 Best for shopping and street food in Budapest